methylDragon/coding-notes/C++/Bonus Notes/BONUS C++ - Headers.md

 >If you're just starting out in C++, you might be wondering why you need to #include files and why you would want to have multiple .cpp files for a program.
 The reasons for this are simple:
 >
 >**(1)** It speeds up compile time.
 As your program grows, so does your code, and if everything is in a single file, then everything must be fully recompiled every time you make any little change.
-This might not seem like a big deal for small programs (and it isn't), but when you have a reasonable size project, compile times can take *several minutes* to compile the entire program.
+This might not seem like a big deal for small programs (and it isn't), but when you have a project of reasonable size, compile times can take *several minutes* to compile the entire program.
 Can you imagine having to wait that long between every minor change?
 >
 >Compile / wait 8 minutes / "oh crap, forgot a semicolon" / compile / wait 8 minutes / debug / compile / wait 8 minutes / etc
 >